 An essential part of the effective operation of your management system is the corrective action and improvement process.
 During your third party audits by NQA, we may find situations where your system, process or practices are non-compliant with the standard being audited.
-When this occurs your auditor will raise a non-conformity against your organisation.
+When this occurs your auditor will raise a non-conformity against your organization.
 The nonconformity will detail which requirement of the standard/regulation has not been met and what evidence the assessor found in order to justify the non-conformity.

 The auditor will determine whether the non-conformity is to be graded a major or a minor.
 Majors are issued when there is a failure to fulfil one of the requirements of the standard or a situation arises where there is doubts that your management system can deliver its intended outputs.
 Minors are given where this is not the case or where a single lapse in a system or process is found.
 The auditor may also issue opportunities for improvement (OFIs) which are suggestions as to how to improve your system.